Architecture is also a subject deeply woven with sustainability.

 When you delve deeply into architectural technology, you will discover that expanded polystyrene eps, which is just another term for styrofoam, is the industry standard for insulating foundations and basements.
 Just 7.5% of the 200 kilotons of styrofoam garbage produced annually in the European Union get recycled; the remainder is dumped in landfills where it will remain for many centuries.
 Because it contains so many contaminants during production, EPS is challenging to recycle.
 We attach it to building facades using adhesives and cement, and it is pretty challenging to remove these and reuse the eps.

+"Polystyrene in construction," is known to be a sustainable building material because it is a wonderful insulator.
+Insulation is generally quite helpful since it helps us reduce the carbon footprint needed to heat and cool our buildings.
 When we ignore the overall effects and problems that result from relying only on materials like styrofoam, we engage in greenwashing.
 While styrofoam is advertised as the industry, the underlying reason for its use is its affordability and simplicity.
+The materials we use in buildings have a significant negative impact on the environment, and the current construction process is essentially unsustainable.

 What Constitutes Sustainable Architectural Practice?